code-fish-ap/data-structures-algorithms/README.md

 ## data-structures-algorithms

-### Descriptions
+### Description:

-This is a repository to host my progress on reviewing data structures and algorithms concepts using Python.ß
+This is a repository to host my progress on reviewing data structures and algorithms concepts using Python.